 13 Reasons Why – A Clinical Perspective on the Graphic Depiction of Suicide

-This is part one of a three-part series offering a clinical perspective on the Netflix series, 13 Reasons Why.
+This is part one of a three-part series offering a clinical perspective on the Netflix series, 13 Reasons Why (originally published on May 4, 2017).

 Part 1: Graphic Depiction of Suicide